 The New Facility

 Driven by the consistent rise in patient numbers, in 2015 we expanded the facility in Kabul: building a new operating block with 3 surgical theaters; reorganizing the intensive care and step-down units; and increasing the number of inpatient beds to 120.
 Even while the renovation work was in progress, the hospital continued to ensure treatment for the wounded, seeing a total of 12,057 patients over the course of the year.
 The renovation was completed in 2016.
-As of 2017, the surgical center has admitted 45,570 patients, delivered 117,752 examinations, and performed 61,264 operations since opening in 2001.
+As of June 2019, the Surgical Center has admitted 53,449 patients, carried out 133,238 outpatient consultations, and performed 72,043 operations since opening in 2001.

 The Kabul Surgical Centre operates in line with EMERGENCY’s ethos of working to provide sustainable healthcare through the training of local staff, who can subsequently operate autonomously upon EMERGENCY’s departure.
 The Kabul hospital is officially recognized by the Afghan Ministry of Health as a center for specialist training in emergency surgery and traumatology.
 In 2017 the facility was home to nine trainee specialists, three of whom had completed their academic studies.

 Additionally, over the past year we designed and ran courses for doctors and nurses from public hospitals on dealing with trauma and mass casualties.
 At the request of the World Health Organization, and in collaboration with the Afghan Ministry of Health, we trained 250 people, helping to strengthen the national healthcare system’s emergency response capacity.